-My father married pure Cherokee My mother's people were of me The Indians said I was white by law The white man always called \"Indian Squaw\"
+My father married a Cherokee My mother's people were ashamed me The Indians said I was white by law The man always called me \"Indian Squaw\"

-We settled, went from town to town When you're not welcome you don't hang around The other always laughed at me \"Give her a feather, a Cherokee\"
+We never went from town to town When you're not welcome you don't hang around The other children always laughed me \"Give her a feather, she's a Cherokee\"

 Chorus